UISG Establishes Catholic Care for Children International

 Online Launch Event

-FRIDAY OCTOBER 2 FROM 3.00pm-4.30pm (Rome time) UISG-CCCI WILL LAUNCH THIS GLOBAL INITIATIVE (live streaming on youtube: English only)
+FRIDAY OCTOBER 2 FROM 3.00pm-4.30pm (Rome time) UISG-CCCI WILL LAUNCH THIS GLOBAL INITIATIVE (Recording of the launching: English only)

 CCCI Vision: To create a world where every child grows up in a safe, loving family or supportive community.